-TH 02659CONTEMPORARY THEOLOGY3 hrs.A survey of the contributions of major twentieth-century theologians.
+A survey of the contributions of major twentieth-century theologians.
 Prerequisite: TH 10000.

-TH 02557 CHRISTIAN CREEDS 3 hrs.
+TH 02557 Christian Creeds (3 hrs.)
 A study of major Christian confessions of faith in their historical settings.
 Attention will be given to confessional documents from the traditions represented within the class.

-TH 02456 ECCLESIOLOGY 3 hrs.
+TH 02456 Ecclesiology (3 hrs.)

 This course will examine the doctrine of the church.
 Particular attention will be given to the modern ecumenical movement, continuing church-state controversies, and the relationship between the church and its cultural setting.
 Students will be encouraged to develop critical skills for evaluating new models for the church in the twenty-first century.

-TH 02326 IS THE REFORMATION OVER?
-3 hrs.

-This is a cross-listed course - please see CH 02326 for description.
+TH 02326 Is the Reformation Over?
+(3 hrs.)

-TH 02251 CHRISTOLOGY 3 hrs.
+TH 02251 Christology (3 hrs.)

 This course explains traditional and contemporary understandings of the person and work of Christ.

-Prerequisite: T Н 10000.
+Prerequisite: TH 10000.